How To Raise Champion Athletes

 The Norwich parents treat sports as a family bonding exercise.
 They attend their children’s activities but they are easy to overlook because they remain in the background.
 They praise effort, not results, and send a loud and clear message that community trumps competition by embracing the success of neighbor children rather than just their own.

-The culture created almost by accident in Norwich can be replicated elsewhere, but it requires parents to refrain from micromanaging their children’s lives and instead act as their guides to charity, mindfulness, curiosity, perspective and a healthy life anchored by physical activity.
+The culture created almost by accident in Norwich can be replicated elsewhere, but it requires parents to refrain from micromanaging their children’s lives and instead act as their guides to charity, mindfulness, curiosity, perspective, and a healthy life anchored by physical activity.
 Their mantra is not “Do as I say, not as I do.”
 The adults in Norwich make a conscious effort to be the people they want their children to become.
 They see themselves as educators, not emissaries assigned to deliver their children to the ranks of professional sports.
-That some of these children have become professional athletes and Olympic and world champions is celebrated as a really cool side benefit of a happy, healthy and meaningful life.
+That some of these children have become professional athletes and Olympic and world champions are celebrated as a really cool side benefit of a happy, healthy and meaningful life.
 (Read more about this story)

 Karen Crouse is an award-winning sportswriter who has been on the staff of The New York Times since 2005.
 She is a graduate of the University of Southern California, where she was also a swimmer.
 Her book Norwich, One Tiny Vermont Town’s Secret to Happiness and Excellence was published in 2018.